 - The sheet provides standard guidance for cabling identification plans in guest suites, ensuring clarity and organization.
 This systematic approach extends to the representation of other equipment, such as interior dome cameras, card readers, and door contact cabling, among others.

 Let's look at our cabling and construction details sheet.
-Over here in the top left corner you'll see the cabling keynotes and the raceway keynotes.
+Over here in the top left corner, you'll see the cabling and raceway keynotes.
 These will be identical to the ones that we just saw on our guest room technology drawings.

-Now this drawing is relatively project specific in that they're addressing the generics of how to install and what to use on different kinds of technology cablings.
-So the details are going from the right to the left and then down.
-So they're addressing typical telephone outlet cables.
+This drawing is relatively project-specific in that it's addressing the general guidelines for how to install and what to use for different types of technology cabling.
+The details are arranged from right to left and then downward.
+They address typical telephone outlet cables.

-So you can see that they're calling it, they're showing the symbol, they're showing a mounting height, and they're saying what's there.
-It's an RJ45 jack using Cat5e or Cat6 cable.
-Typical data, different symbol.
+You can see that they identify the type, show the symbol, indicate the mounting height, and describe the components.
+It’s an RJ45 jack using Cat5e or Cat6 cable.
+For typical data, a different symbol is used.

 This duplex is half white, half black.
-This one over here is a typical dual voice data outlet.
+This one over here is a typical dual voice/data outlet.
 You can see that it has the number 2 over the number 2.
-We pan over to here.
+Panning over to this section,

-You can see the different symbols that they're using, how they're calling out the mounting height, a plus 48 here.
-If it's a floor mount, it's a square.
-Above a counter, the symbol with a line through it.
+You can see the different symbols being used, how they denote the mounting height—such as a +48 here.
+If it's a floor mount, it's represented with a square.
+If it’s above a counter, the symbol has a line through it.

-A ceiling mount with a circle.
-And we're seeing that if we remember back to our reflected ceiling plan for the speakers in the public spaces, that the surface mounted fixtures for the speakers were also surrounded by a circle.
-They're denoting the height.
+A ceiling mount is represented with a circle.
+Referring back to the reflected ceiling plan for speakers in the public spaces, surface-mounted speaker fixtures were also enclosed within a circle.
+They denote the mounting height accordingly.

-And code blue assistance panel.
-You will also see that they are providing standard guidance for cabling identification plans on the guest suites.
-And this is very similar to what we just saw in our guest room technology drawings.
+You will also see standard guidance for cabling identification plans in the guest suites.
+This is very similar to what we just saw in our guest room technology drawings.

-And there's a logic between the different symbol representations.
+And there's a clear system to the various symbol representations.
 Let's review our next drawing.